-The Board has prepared two charts to assist public understanding of the organization of its review.
-The first chart, set forth at Section V.A. below, presents the three categories of regulations on which NCUA is requesting burden reduction recommendations in this notice.
-The three categories are shown in the left column.
+The Board has prepared a chart to assist public understanding of the organization of its review.

+The chart, set forth at Section V below, presents the two categories of regulations on which are shown in the left column.
 In the middle column are the subject matters that fall within the categories and in the far right column are the regulatory citations.
-The second chart, set forth at Section V.B. below, presents the remaining two categories in alphabetical order in a similar format.